marcory-hub/hailo_gcp/create-and-connect-gcp-vm-instance-w-local-terminal.md

 ## Upload public key to CGP

-### 1 Add public SSH key
+### Add public SSH key

 In GCP Navigation Menu navigate to Compute Engine > Metadata > SSH KEYS > EDIT > +ADD ITEM

-Open your public key in your local terminal (for example with nano GCPkey.pub)
+- Open your public key in your local terminal (for example with nano GCPkey.pub)

-Copy this key
+- Copy this key

-In GCP click ADD SSH KEY
+- In GCP click ADD SSH KEY

-Paste the key in SSH key 1
+- Paste the key in SSH key #
-	click SAVE
+- click SAVE

 ## Use private key to connect VM with local terminal

-### 1 Obtain VM External IP:
+### Obtain VM External IP

 In the GCP Navigation Menu, navigate to Compute Engine > VM instances

-Ensure the VM instance is active. if not, click Start/resume in the instance's menu
+Ensure the VM instance is active.
+If not, click Start/resume in the instance's menu

 Copy External IP address of the instance

-### 2 Establish SSH Connection
+### Establish SSH Connection

-Open a terminal in your local machine
+Open a terminal in your local machine.

-Use the following command, replacing USERNAME with your GCP username and EXTERNALIP with the copied IP, confirm  the connection when prompted
+Use the following command, replacing ~/.ssh with the path you use to store public- and private keys.
+Replace USERNAME with your GCP username and EXTERNALIP with the copied IP, confirm  the connection when prompted.
 ```sh
 ssh -i ~/.ssh/CGPkey USERNAME@EXTERNALIP
 ```